 The most common types of headaches are tension and migraine.
 Tension headaches are one of the most common types of headaches.
 Your child’s healthcare provider has told you that your child’s headaches are tension headaches.
 With a tension headache, pain can come from many areas of the head.
 These include the muscles, joints, eyes, blood vessels, or nerves.
-In some cases, your child feels referred pain (pain from another part of the body).
+In some cases, your child feels pain from another part of the body.
 For example, tense muscles in the shoulders or neck may lead to headache pain.

 Tension headaches can have many causes.
 Common causes in children are:

 Eyestrain due to reading, video games, or computer use

 Exposure to very strong smells (such as perfume or tobacco)

 Every child is different.
 And your child’s headaches may feel different each time.
 Your child may have some or all of these symptoms:

 Head pain that is focused in the front of the head

 Neck pain along with head pain

 Pain behind both eyes or in both temples